decor decor

 big image

-• process 1: DEFINE VALUE Your customer defines value in
+• process 1: DEFINE VALUE Your customer "Defines Value"

-• process 2: EVALUATE ALTERNATIVES Your customer uses their Value Map - definition of value - to evaluate each of their alternatives.
+• process 2: EVALUATE ALTERNATIVES Your customer uses their Value Map - definition of value - to evaluate each of their possibilities.

 • process 3: DISCUSS AND DECIDE Since customers now ""Know that you know what they know" ... will gladly allow you to participate in their decision.